Metaphysicist0/Pathology-Image-Preprocess/README.md

-I would like to extend my heartfelt thanks to Prof. Zhen Chen from CAIR's for his invaluable and thoughtful guidance.
+I would like to extend my heartfelt thanks to Prof. Zhen Chen from CAIR for his invaluable and thoughtful guidance.
 His expertise and kindness have been instrumental in my progress.

 ---